raikens1/PilotMatch/README.md

 - **Figures** - current versions of all figures are here.
 These figures are automatically produced from the code in `analyses/Main_Figures.Rmd`

 **Code** and **Data** each contain a README further explaining the contents of that subdirectory.

-## Manuscript

-The manuscript "Using the Prognostic Score to Reduce Heterogeneity in Observational Studies" (Aikens, Greaves, and Baiocchi) is written but not yet submitted.
-It is written in a shared overleaf document owned by MB.

 ## Other note: AWS